Oliver-Busemann/CryoET/README.md

 - Loss: 0.75 cross-entropy (without weights) + 0.25 dice loss (excluding background)
 - Masked loss: use only the inner (96, 96, 96) for loss as partially visible targets at the border lack context
 - Use the same mask for assigning predictions to reduce border artifacts
-- WeightedRandomSampler: upsample patches with targets such that each target is present in a patch as many times as patches with only background (most)
+- WeightedRandomSampler: upsample patches with targets such that each target is present in patches as many times as patches with only background (most)
 - Augmentations: RandFlipd (x, y, z), RandRotated (only z), RandGaussianNoised (mean=0.0, std=0.075), RandAdjustContrastd (gamma=(0.9, 1.1))
+- Lower train stride to get more patches to sample from (32)
+- Simple UNet: channels=(32, 64, 128, 256, 512), strides=(2, 2, 1, 1), dropout=0.2, num_res_units=1)
+- Adam optimizer; 40 epochs; learning rate 5e-4, 1215 (1456) training (full-training) samples per epoch
--
+- LR-Scheduler: OneCycleLR